keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 `I still need direct quotes from Ritschl.
 I can get those out of Stuckenberg.
 But, I also need to sprinkle in other sources on Ritschl's theology.`

 Building off of Ritschl's thought, von Harnack made a lasting impact on Protestant conceptions of the early Christian church.
-Harnack, like many other liberal German theologians of the era, was convinced the essence of Christianty was to be found in the teachings of Jesus and that the later teachings of the New Testament had reinterpreted these.
+Von Harnack, like many other liberal German theologians of the era, was convinced the essence of Christianty was to be found in the teachings of Jesus and that the later teachings of the New Testament had reinterpreted these.
 Von Harnack warned against an overemphasis by the Western church on the teachings of Paul and created a wedge between the earlier teachings of Jesus and the later teachings of Paul.^[Evans, Social Gospel in American Religion, 61.]
 As Evans writes,

 > Both Ritschl and von Harnack's understanding of Christianity shifted the interpretation of the New Testament away from an otherworldly understanding of Jesus's message. instead emphasizing the significance of his teachings the realization of a new kingdom in this world.^[Evans, Social Gospel in American Religion, 61.]